vishwacsena/composer-managed-lab/03-actions_http.md

 # Get the Weather

 1. In the explorer, click on `getWeather` to select the dialog and reveal the triggers it contains.
 2. Click on the `BeginDialog` trigger underneath getWeather.
 The first thing we need to do to check a user's local weather is collect the user's location.
 Our weather API accepts a 5 digit zipcode as a parameter.
-So, let's add a `Text Input` to prompt the user for a `zipcode`.
+So, let's add a `Number Input` to prompt the user for a `zipcode`.
 3. Click the "+" button in the flow and select `Ask a Question >`.
 You'll see a variety of options for asking for different types of input.
 4. Select `Text Input` from the sub-menu.
 2 new nodes will appear in the flow!